jupyter-server/enterprise_gateway/docs/source/getting-started-kubernetes.md

 ### Kubernetes Tips
 The following items illustrate some useful commands for navigating Enterprise Gateway within a kubernetes envrionment.

-- All objects created on behalf of enterprise gateway can be located using the label `app=enterprise-gateway`.
+- All objects created on behalf of Enterprise Gateway can be located using the label `app=enterprise-gateway`.
 You'll probably see duplicated entries for the deployments(deploy) and replication sets (rs) - I didn't include the duplicates here.
 ```
-kubectl get all -l app=enterprise-gateway
+kubectl get all -l app=enterprise-gateway --all-namespaces

 NAME                        DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE
 deploy/enterprise-gateway   1         1         1            1           3h